So You (don’t) Want To Be A Contractor?

 Contract work with CRB and Maureen Winkler!

-If I bring up the word contractor, you’ll immediately think of the guy who took six weeks to fix your kitchen sink when he promised it would take three days…or a job that offers a paycheck but no security, benefits or health insurance.
+If I bring up the word contractor, you’ll immediately think of the person who took six weeks to fix your kitchen sink when they promised it would take three days…or a job that offers a paycheck but no security, benefits or health insurance.

 Either way, most people want no part of it.